dansmyers/AI/5-Decision_Trees/README.md

 - *Unsupervised learning*, where the input data set is unlabeled, and the goal is to learn a model that captures the structure of the data and reveals insights about meaningful subgroups.
 Clustering algorithms are an important category of unsupervised learning methods.

+We're going to start our overview of ML by looking at one of the most important practical classification algorithms: the **decision tree**.
+Most of the work isn't in understanding decision trees themselves, which are straightforward, but in discussing how the algorithm chooses the decision splits at each branch.
+A second important topic is evaluating the quality of a machine learning model.

+## Topics

+- Structure of decision trees
+- Entropy and an intro to information theory
+- Using entropy to choose decision tree splits
+- The GINI coefficient as an alternative split criterion
+- Train-test splits
+- Model valdiation: trade-offs between false positives and false negatives
+- Precision and recall
+- ROC curves
+- Cross-validation

+## Resources